 Jorge Vallejo (b.
-Mexico City, 1981) is one of Mexico’s most recognized young chefs on the culinary scene, at home and abroad, whose sold, ever-upward career path has been an unstinting labor of love and enthusiasm.
+Mexico City, 1981) is one of Mexico’s most recognized young chefs on the culinary scene, at home and abroad, whose solid, ever-upward career path has been an unstinting labor of love and enthusiasm.

 After discovering his culinary bent as a teenager, Vallejo entered the Centro Culinario de México to study Culinary Administration and Arts.
 A restless spirit led him to set sail with Princess Cruises in 2004, where he worked on voyages to all corners of the globe.
 Once back on land, he joined the team at Pujol and was later Corporate Chef at Grupo Habita, where he oversaw kitchens at the Condesadf, Habita and Distrito Capital hotels.
 He became Executive Chef at the St. Regis hotel’s Restaurante Diana, in 2010, before traveling to Copenhagen for a season at Noma.

 2012 was a critical year.
 Alongside his wife Alejandra Flores, Vallejo opened Quintonil, his “life project” (according to a number of public declarations); the couple’s hard work and dedication earned them almost-immediate acclaim and the restaurant was a 2012 Travel+Leisure México Gourmet Awards nominee in the “Best New Restaurant” category.

 In 2014, FOUR Magazine named Vallejo a “World Rising Star” and he also won “Best Plate Presentation” at the Gourmet Awards.